 If you would like to have further information to discuss with a family member or your doctor, or to share with others, you can download a copy of the BLOOM Pregnancy Registry Patient Brochure.

-With your permission, a registry representative will contact the healthcare provider caring for you during your pregnancy, the healthcare provider who is treating your uterine fibroids (if different than your regular obstetrician), and your baby’s healthcare provider.
+With your permission, a registry representative will contact the healthcare provider caring for you during your pregnancy, the healthcare provider who is treating your endometriosis (if different than your regular obstetrician), and your baby’s healthcare provider.
 They will collect information about your general health, your pregnancy, and your baby’s health.
 Following your enrollment, a registry representative will:

 The contact you and your healthcare providers will receive is summarized in the diagram below.